-- What are the strategies and practices for ensuring that the contracted company and third parties involved in the supply chain adhere to gender goals in day-to-day operations?
-This could potentially involve strategically targeting leaders (managers and executive managers) with the requisite gender equality training and positive incentives.
+- What are the strategies and tools for ensuring that the contracted company and third parties involved in the supply chain adhere to gender goals in day-to-day operations?
+This could potentially involve targeting leaders (managers and executive managers) with the requisite gender equality training and positive incentives.
 The OGM toolkit proposes that 'gender champion' be recruited to marshal internal political will, or committed senior staff should lobby senior management regarding the importance of gender balance (IFC 2018, p.
-25). - What are the strategies to ensure that women represented in senior management and human resources are not simply tokens and have actual power to influence decisions and have access to resources (such as budgets)? - Does the company have an active women's network, particularly one that actively offers opportunities for women serving in senior positions to mentor junior female employees, and allows women to take collective action against discrimination?
+25). - What are the strategies and best practices to ensure that women represented in senior management and human resources are not simply tokens and have actual power to influence decisions and have access to resources (such as budgets)? - Does the company have an active women's network, particularly one that (i) offers opportunities for women serving in senior positions to mentor junior female employees, (ii) acts as a 'safe space' for women seeking advice regarding sexual harassment and other transgressions, and (iii) facilitates collective action against discrimination?